flycheck/flycheck/doc/languages.rst

       .. note::

-         This syntax checker requires ``cargo clippy``, and therefore a nighlty version of rustc.
+         This syntax checker requires ``cargo clippy``, and therefore a nightly version of rustc.

       .. defcustom:: flycheck-cargo-clippy-args